 The advent of broadband networks meant that people were able download files, songs, TV shows and movies at greater speeds.
 This opened up a whole new world in online media - on 56k connection speeds, sites such as YouTube just weren't possible.

 Like most new technologies, broadband was extremely expensive when it was first launched and initial take-up was slow.
 Once prices became more competitive, however, ISPs began to compete with each other on things like offering the fastest broadband, the best "heavy use" broadband and best broadband bundles.

 Now the days of dial-up are long gone.
 And gone too is the time when two or three big-players dominate the market.
 Nowadays, the UK broadband sector is a buyer’s market with plenty of great offers to choose from.

-Recently, we've seen the rise of new broadband technology, such as 3G mobile broadband and cable broadband.
-The former lets you get online on the go, while the latter has dramatically boosted connection speeds to a maximum of 120Mb.
+More recently, we've seen the rise of new broadband technology, such as 3G mobile broadband and cable broadband.
+The former lets you get online on the go at super-fast speeds, while the latter has dramatically boosted connection speeds to a UK maximum of 300Mbps.

 2012 also saw the launch of the UK's first-ever 4G network, which promises to deliver mobile broadband connections of the speed and reliability you normally only get with fixed-line technology.